JhanXXX/JhanXXX.github.io/_pages/about.md

 ### Innovation Center Asia, Volkswagen Group China
 *2024.01 - 2024.07 | Beijing, China | Technical Scouting Intern*
--	The production of “University Map” report: Academic review, latest technical updates, and research focus about power electronics (SiC, GaN) in recognized institutes in China.
+-	The production of “University Map” report: Academic review, technical updates, and research focus about power electronics (SiC, GaN) in recognized institutes in China.
 -	Assisted in the communication with the potential cooperators (professors / research group).
 -	Designed and conducted user experience study for the new prototype test drive.